the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 // ...we pass it to the withInlineProps function,
 // specifying the intended names of the inline-props
 // we want to create.
-const [SumbmitInline, props] = withInlineProps('submit')(Submit);
+const [SubmitInline, props] = withInlineProps('submit')(Submit);

 // The first entry of the returned array is the inline-props enabled
 // component:
 export default SubmitInline;

 // The second entry is an object containing the inline-props.
-// We specified that the first argument of Submit's render-prop
+// We specified that the first (and only) argument of Submit's render-prop
-// callback should be associated with am inline-prop called 'submit',
+// callback should be associated with an inline-prop called 'submit',
 // and we export it explicitly for convenience. export const { submit } = props;
 ```